andrewvanleuven/website/content/home/presentations.md

 +++

-My "other" presentations include any sort of talk I give outside of the typical resarch conference setting.
-These include Extension talks, guest lectures, and other workshops.
+My other presentations include any sort of talk I give outside of the typical resarch conference setting.
+These include Extension talks, guest lectures, workshops, webinars, and so forth.

 Click [**here**](/post/presentation_list) for a list of recent presentations.